Call My Name (Prince song)

 "Call My Name" is a song by Prince, from his 2004 album Musicology.
 The song won Grammy Award for Best Male R&B Vocal Performance at the 47th Annual Grammy Awards in 2005.

-Although it was not officially released as a single, it peaked at #75 on the Billboard Hot 100 and 27 on the R&B chart.
+Although it was not officially released as a single, it peaked at number 75 on the Billboard Hot 100 and 27 on the R&B chart.
 A music video for the song was filmed as well.